nakanaa/basho_docs/source/languages/en/riak/dev/advanced/replication-properties.md

 Setting `notfound_ok` to `false` on a request (or as a bucket property) is likely to introduce additional latency.
-If you read a non-existent key, Riak will check all 3 responsible vnodes for the value before returning `not found` instead of checking just one.
+If you read a non-existent key, Riak will check all N responsible vnodes for the value before returning `not found` instead of checking just one.

 This latency problem can be mitigated by setting `basic_quorum` to